 - Meeting Christ in Prayer, an 8-week daily meditation and reflection program based upon the Spiritual Exercises of St. Ignatius of Loyola.
 Participants commit 20 minutes to the daily scripture meditation and reflection, to journal their reflection, and to share their experience of prayer with a small group of other participants in a weekly Zoom session.
 The program begins March 1, 2020.
 It serves as a helpful renewal during Lent and Easter.

 Serve at campus liturgies as a lector, extraordinary minister of Holy Communion, or music minister.
 Visit the Campus Ministry website for more details.

 Annual weekend spring retreat focused on personal time for reflection, with supporting presentations on Ignatian perspectives and shared insights from participants.
 No cost to current LMU employees.
 To sign up, visit the or contact Fr.
 Randy Roche, Director of CIS, at firstname.lastname@example.org.

 Service of Faith and Promotion of Justice

 Monthly faith-based service-immersion weekends to Tijuana, Mexico with students, grounded in the values of accompaniment, solidarity and community.
-For more information, visit the or contact Josh Mayfield, Campus Minister for Faith and Justice, at Joshua.Mayfield@lmu.edu.
+For more information, visit the De Colores website or contact Susan Kadota, Campus Minister for Global/Local Faith Based Service, at Susan.Kadota@lmu.edu.